Bird flu mutation studies must go on, says scientist

 People can contract H5N1 in its current form only through close contact with ducks, chickens or other birds that carry it, and not from infected people.

-Kawaoka's and Fouchier's teams have found that with just three induced mutations the virus can become transmissable through air between ferrets, which are considered good models of how flu viruses behave in people.
+Kawaoka's and Fouchier's teams have found that with just three induced mutations the virus can become transmissible through air between ferrets, which are considered good models of how flu viruses behave in people.

 It is not known whether the mutant H5N1 can be spread between people in a similar way, but the fear is that it might, unleashing a highly lethal pandemic.